FFT::R2C Class

 The implementation utilizes cuFFT, rocFFT, oneMKL and FFTW, for CUDA, HIP, SYCL and CPU builds, respectively.
 Because the parallel communication is handled by AMReX, it does not need the parallel version of FFTW.
 Furthermore, there is no constraint on the domain decomposition such as one Box per process.
 This class performs parallel FFT on AMReX’s parallel data containers (e.g., MultiFab and FabArray<BaseFab<ComplexData<Real>>>.

-Other than using column-majored order, AMReX follows the convention of FFTW.
+Other than using column-major order, AMReX follows the convention of FFTW.
 Applying the forward transform followed by the backward transform scales the original data by the size of the input array.
 The layout of the complex data also follows the FFTW convention, where the complex Hermitian output array has (nx/2+1,ny,nz) elements.
 Here nx, ny and nz are the sizes of the real array and the division is rounded down.

 Below are examples of using FFT::R2C.